cj/sinatra-can/README.markdown

 Abilities are defined using a block just like with Sinatra.
 Here's the canonical example, which gives permission for admin users to manage and for non-admins to read:

     ability do |user|
       can :manage, :all if user.admin?
       can :read, :all
     end

+Alternatively, you can use a class named Ability.
+That's the regular CanCan way:

+    class Ability
+      include CanCan::Ability

+      def initialize(user)
+        can :manage, :all if user.admin?
+        can :read, :all
+      end
+    end

 ## Current User